candy-striped spider

 Description

-Candy-striped spider is a medium-sized cobweb spider.
+Candy-striped spider is an exotic, medium-sized, cobweb spider.
 It is native to Europe and was introduced into North America.
-In the United States its range has now spread from Maine and Virginia to Minnesota and Illinois in the east, and from Washington and California to Montana and Colorado in the west.
+In the United States its range has now spread from Maine and Virginia west to Minnesota and Illinois in the east, and from Washington and California east to Montana and Colorado in the west.
 In Minnesota it has been reported often in the Metro Region and in Duluth but is mostly absent from the remainder of the state.
 It is found in open fields, in forest understories, and in roadside ditches.
 It is seen on the underside of the leaves of brambles, low-growing vegetation, shrubs, and the lower branches of trees.
 It often appears in dense clumps, sometimes called colonies.

 Females are 316 to ¼ (4.3 to 6.8 mm) in length and have a ¼ to ½ (6 to 12 mm) legspan.
 Males are smaller, to 316 (3.5 to 5.2 mm) in length.